 2.1.
 Indications for Use

-The VNS Therapy system is indicated for use as an adjunctive therapy in reducing the frequency of seizures in patients whose epilepsy disorder is dominated by partial seizures (with or without secondary generalization) or generalized seizures that are refractory to seizure medications.
+The VNS Therapy system is indicated for use as an adjunctive therapy in reducing the frequency of seizures in patients 4 years of age and older with partial onset seizures that are refractory to antiepileptic medications.